freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-grid/create-a-row-gap-using-grid-row-gap.md

 ---

 ## Description

 <section id='description'>

-You can add a gap in between the rows of a grid using <code>grid-row-gap</code> in the same way that you added a gap in between columns in the previous challenge.
+You can add a gap in between the rows of a grid using `grid-row-gap` in the same way that you added a gap in between columns in the previous challenge.

 </section>

 ## Instructions

 <section id='instructions'>

-Create a gap for the rows that is <code>5px</code> tall.
+Create a gap for the rows that is `5px` tall.

 </section>

 ## Tests

 <section id='tests'>

 ```yml